 Geoff Chappell, Software Analyst

-The RTL_PROCESS_BACKTRACES structure is what a successful call to ZwQuerySystemInformation or NtQuerySystemInformation produces in its output buffer when given the information class SystemStackTraceInformation (0x0D).
+In kernel mode, the RTL_PROCESS_BACKTRACES is what a successful call to ZwQuerySystemInformation or NtQuerySystemInformation produces in its output buffer when given the information class SystemStackTraceInformation (0x0D).
 Beware, however, that because of an oversight in some recoding for version 6.1, success is at best exceptional.

 The RTL_PROCESS_BACKTRACES structure is not documented.